Tourist attractionsShow all

-The Koutoubia Mosque is Marrakech’s most important mosque and was one of the largest house of worships for followers of Islam when it was completed in 1158.
+The Koutoubia Mosque is Marrakech’s most important mosque and was one of the largest house of worships for followers of Islam when completed in 1158.

 The Bahia Palace is one of the most beautiful palaces in Marrakech.
 It was built in the late nineteenth century and is a must-see attraction.

 The Ben Youssef Madrasa was the largest and most important Islamic school in Morocco.
 It has over 130 rooms and housed over 900 students.

 The Saadian Tombs are one of the most popular tourist sites in Marrakech.
 They were open to the public in 1917 when they were discovered.

 El Badi Palace was built at the end of the sixteenth century to commemorate the victory of the Battle of the Three Kings against the Portuguese.